 Maintains regular interaction with students, vendors, post-doctoral fellows, faculty members, and other clinical fellows.

 Performs miscellaneous related duties as assigned.

 Minimum Qualifications (mandatory):

-Bachelor’s degree in biology, chemistry, or other related science required.
+Bachelor’s degree in biological sciences, chemistry, or related field.

 Master's degree, with related graduate research, may substitute for experience to the extent permitted by the JHU equivalency formula.

 Previous work experience with mouse models, cellular immunology and/or cell biology lab.

 Special Knowledge, Skills, and Abilities:

 Work independently, under minimal supervision with strong decision-making skills and good judgment.

 Handle and experimentally inject mice, gavage mice, collect samples and ear-notching etc.